UCL/RefbasedMI/README.md

 # An R package for Reference-based multiple imputation for sensitivity analysis of longitudinal trials with protocol deviation

+# Warning: this package is still under development

 We have ported the functionality of the Stata program **mimix**  into R plus added some extra functionaity including options for the Causal model, plus Delta adjustment  .

 The purpose of mimix is as described in the paper